 - Closest Subway: N/R to 23rd Street; 6 to 23rd Street

-- Best Bets: imported pastas and cheeses; Italian kitchen gadgets
+- Best Bets: imported pasta and cheeses; Italian kitchen gadgets

 02 of 08

 If you're looking for an elusive ingredient or spice, look no further than Kalustyan's.
-This Gramercy shop is full of top notch ingredients, from rices and beans to spices and dried fruits.
-There is a particular emphasis on Indian and Mideastern ingredients, including great frozen canapes and fresh breads.
+This Gramercy shop is full of top-notch ingredients, from rice and beans to spices and dried fruits.
+There is a particular emphasis on Indian and Mideastern ingredients, including great frozen canapes and fresh bread.

 - Address: 123 Lexington Avenue (between 28th & 29th Streets)

 - Best Bets: spices, teas, coffees, dried spices